Geotab/sdk/src/software/introduction.md

 The Geotab Data Feed API is a scalable, efficient and secure method to access all the device’s data.

-There are three different types of data that can be requested from the API:
+There are many different types of data that can be requested from the API.
+For example:

-* LogRecords (such as position and speed)
+* LogRecords (GPS and speed)
-* StatusData (readings of vehicle measurements e.g. oil temperature or acceleration)
+* StatusData (readings of vehicle measurements e.g. oil temperature or accelerometer)
-* FaultData (fault codes and measurements reported by the engine)
+* FaultData (fault codes reported by the engine)

+> See the full list of supported data feed types [here](../api/reference/#M:Geotab.Checkmate.Database.DataStore.GetFeed1)

-The data feed service sample application allows the feed to be installed as a Windows service and run continuously in the background downloading data from the server (see [here](http://my3.geotab.com/sdk/#/dataFeed?geotabsdk=dataFeed)).
+The data feed service sample application allows the feed to be installed as a service and run continuously in the background downloading data from the a database (see [here](https://github.com/Geotab/sdk-dotnet-samples/tree/master/DataFeed#data-feed)).

 ## Importing, exporting and synchronizing